sarajculhane/spotify-release-feed/README.md

 Production Instance : https://spotify-release.herokuapp.com/

+Updated as of 1/28/21.
+Note key changes:

+* Search by title or song name
+* Makes calls to additional endpoint to receive specific info about tracks (duration and preview for the app's purposes)
+* Player for each track to listen to a preview (if available)
+* Toggle the details specific track within the feed and other UI improvements

 ## About the App

 While Spotify has many complex and highly effective recommendation methods and provides users with some release updates via it's curated playlists, it does not have a full feed of new releases based on a user's followed artists.
-Thus, this application utilizes the Spotify Web API (see https://developer.spotify.com/documentation/web-api/) for more info and documentation) to get an authorized user's followed artists and show a reverse choronology Release feed based on these artists.
+Thus, this application utilizes the Spotify Web API (see https://developer.spotify.com/documentation/web-api/ for more info and documentation) to get an authorized user's followed artists and show a reverse choronology release feed based on these artists.
 The following endpoints are currently utilized in this application:

 1. User Profile to get the current user's profile information (/v1/me)
 2. User Following to get all followed Artists (/v1/me/following)
 3. Artists Albums to get all users new releases (/v1/artists/{id}/albums) - it will show singles as well as new albums based on the API
+4. Album Tracks based on "Album" id that provides further details about a given track if available (v1/albums/${id}/tracks)

 Using these endpoints, the application renders the most recent tracks by all of the users artist in reverse chronological order.
 Note that it is limited to the 3 most recent tracks/albums per artist.